Custom LLM allows you to connect your conversations to your own LLM via an external endpoint. ElevenLabs also supports natively integrated LLMs

 You’ll learn how to:

-Here’s an example server implementation using FastAPI and OpenAI’s Python SDK:
+Here’s an example server implementation:

 Run this code or your own server code.